Password Boss Review 2024: An Underdog Password Management Solution

 Password sharing

-You can give the shared batch of items a name, select who you want to share it with (via email address), and assign permissions.
+We easily gave the shared batch of items a name, selected who we wanted to share it with (via email address), and assigned permissions.
 Each recipient can be set to “read only” with visible passwords, hidden passwords, or editing privileges.
-Finally, you can set an end date for the sharing (or leave it until you manually end it).
+Finally, we set an end date for the sharing (though we had the option to leave it until we wanted to manually end it).
 Heads up — the people you’re sharing with will need a Password Boss account to access the shared items.

 Sharing passwords and other items across your own devices is also easy.
 All you have to do is grab the Password Boss app for your device and sign into your account.
 There are apps for Windows, Mac, iOS, Android, and most major browsers.